jdereg/json-io/user-guide-writeOptions.md

 >#### `WriteOptionsBuilder`setNotCustomWrittenClasses(`Collection<Class> notCustomClasses`)
 >- [ ] Initializes the list of classes on the non-customized list.

+### Add Custom Options (String keys of your choice associated to values of your choice)
+Custom options may be useful to pass to a custom writer.
+Any options you add here will be available to custom writer.
+>#### `WriteOptionsBuilder`addCustomOption(`String key, Object value`)
+>- [ ] Add the custom key/value pair to your WriteOptions.
+These will be a available to any custom writers you add.
+If you add a key with a value of null associated to it, that will remove the custom option.

 ### Included Fields
 This feature allows you to indicate which fields should be output for a particular class.
 If fields are specified here, only these fields will be output for a particular class.
 Think of it as a white-list approach to specifying the fields.